MassyB/Wikiexporter/README.md

 **How would you test this application?**

-* By covering as much code paths as possible in the unittests.
+* By covering as much code paths as possible in the unittests using more mocks.
 * By executing some requests on a pre-production environment before executing the application in production

 **How you’d improve on this application design?**

 This is intended to be a CLI application that handles small amount of data.
 If we wanted to scale, implementing the top 25 using python standard library would be very challenging.
-Instead, we can use data processing frameworks like (Apache BEAM or Apache Spark) to handle such amount of data.
+Instead, we can use data processing frameworks like (Apache BEAM or Apache Spark) to handle big amounts of data.
 Both frameworks support operations like filtering, grouping, aggregating and writing to several IOs.
 For example, using Apache BEAM we can replace the `Wikimedia` class by a pipeline written also in python.
 This pipeline can run on a Spark/Flink cluster.
 That way we can handle a lot more data.

 Apache Airflow should be used to start execution of those pipelines (Spark/BEAM).